<access origin="string" subdomains=["true" | "false"] />

 As a best practice, you should protect your communication channel by using HTTPS when you expose sensitive APIs to the domain.
 For information about best practices on securing your app, see Accessing external resources.

-You can use the following attributes in the <access> element:
+You can define the following attributes for this element:

 You can specify a wildcard (*) for the origin attribute to whitelist any domain, but only for domains that do not access content through XMLHttpRequest.
 If the domain accesses data through XMLHttpRequest, you must explicitly specify the domain for the origin attribute.